ralik45/E-Commerce-Analysis/README.md

 - Customer Engagement: Implement initiatives to improve customer engagement and address potential decline in sales.
 - Operational Efficiency: Continuously monitor and improve operational efficiency to ensure timely order fulfillment and enhance customer satisfaction.
 - Data-Driven Decision-Making: Leverage data insights for continuous improvement and strategic planning.
-By implementing these recommendations, the e-commerce business can enhance customer satisfaction, optimize operations, and drive sustainable growth.

 ## Link Dashboard Streamlit
 ```